 Call for Panels

-Panels should encourage audience participation and focus on the sharp edges of a new and emerging topic where there is controversy or where there are widely varying positions.
+Panels should encourage audience participation and focus on the sharp edges of a new and emerging topic where there is controversy or where there are widely varying positions or experiences.
 Panels focused on a topic related to the conference theme are especially welcomed, but this is not a hard requirement.
-A typical panel proposal should list the moderator, three panel members and an abstract of the proposed topic.
+A typical panel proposal should list the moderator, proposed panel members and an abstract of the proposed topic.

 What should I propose a panel on?

 ACSAC is an internationally recognized conference for experts in computer and network security to exchange practical ideas about solving critical security problems.
 Panels should be focused on the sharp edges of a topic area where there is controversy or widely varying positions.
+Panels also provide the ability to discuss issues with a greater applied or practical focus, as well as industry or government issues.
 Panels focused on a topic related to the conference theme are especially welcomed, but this is not a hard requirement.
+The key factor is that a panel should share different experiences or viewpoints and bring multiple perspectives on the panel topic.

 How are panels conducted at ACSAC?